Projects (selection)

 The Earth’s circumference at school excursion (1997)

-During a school excursion to Greece, we made measurements of the length of the shadow of some pencils in order to determine the height of the Sun.
+During a school excursion to Greece, we made measurements of the length of the shadow of some pencils to determine the height of the Sun.
 Comparing this value to the one from a friend who measured the same day in Berlin, we determined the circumference of the Earth with this ancient method.

 Invented Astronomisches Sommerlager (ASL)

-Inspired by the huge success of an international astronomical youth camp on the occasion of the total solar eclipse 1999, together with other astronomy students I invented a regular German-speaking youth camp in 2000 and developed it to a regular yearly event 2000-2006.
+Inspired by the massive success of an international astronomical youth camp on the occasion of the total solar eclipse 1999, together with other astronomy students I invented a regular German-speaking youth camp in 2000 and developed it to a regular yearly event 2000-2006.

 In 2007, I organized the first Berlin Space Camps, in 2008, an excursion to observe the total solar eclipse in Siberia.